Yaz12321/AnkhbotCTTPoints/README.md

 NOTE: This script is a bit complicated to set up.
 If you need help, please conact me.

+Note: With the new Twitch points system, points cannot be added (yet).
+However, the script can still be used to monitor twitter.
+To do so, disable the script, but in its setting you can open the "twitter monitor".
+The command would not work though.

 Check out more of my scripts: https://github.com/Yaz12321?tab=repositories